joerdav/xc/doc/content/task-syntax/requires.md

 For example, you want to run a task to deploy your code, but you want to run all the unit tests and linters before that happens.

-Before the command section of the task, you may define comma seperated dependencies with `requires:` or `req:` followed by the name of the tasks that are dependencies.
+Before the command section of the task, you may define comma separated dependencies with `requires:` or `req:` followed by the name of the tasks that are dependencies.

 ````markdown
 ## Tasks